A Discrete-event-based Simulator for Distributed Deep Learning: SYSTEM ARCHITECTURE

 \section{SYSTEM ARCHITECTURE}

-The architecture of sim4DEL, as depicted in Fig. 1, consists of the following major components: network simulation module and deep learning module.
-The former simulates the caching and transmission of data in the edge network, while the latter implements deep learning model training based on cached data.
-The main contribution of this work is the design and implementation of the sim4DEL that allows for seamless integration of those two modules.
-Among them, the sequence diagram of running deep learning algorithms in network simulator is shown in Fig. 2.
-In the following subsections, we describe sim4DEL components in detail.
+The architecture of sim4DistrDL, as depicted in Fig. 2, consists of two modules, a network simulation module and a deep learning module.
+The former simulates the caching and transmission of data in the edge network, while the latter implements distributed deep learning based on cached data.
+The main contribution of this work is the design and implementation of sim4DistrDL.
+Data caching and computation units are included to facilitate seamless integration of communication function and deep learning function.
+In the following subsections, we describe sim4DistrDL components in detail.